-Welcome to Sex 101, a growing archive of how-to, don’t-do and must-do sex stuff.
+Welcome to Pleasure 101, a growing archive of how-to, don’t-do and must-do sex stuff.

-The philosophy and purpose of this site is to inspire, entertain, titillate and teach.The whole site, including the Sex 101 section, is a sex-positive space.
-I have been reading, writing, talking, and working in the NSFW sphere for nearly half a decade and I have learned so much from sex-positive online communities as well as from my own experiences and relationships.
+The philosophy and purpose of this site is to inspire, entertain, titillate and teach.The whole site, including the Pleasure 101 section, is a sex-positive space.
+I have been reading, writing, talking, and working in the NSFW sphere for more than half a decade and I have learned so much from sex-positive online communities.
+I’ve also learned a lot from my own experiences and relationships.
 My relationship with my body and points of view on sex-positivity have changed over the course of time.
-I have come to understand that, while we are all experts with our own bodies and experiences, sexual literacy and sexual education is not one-size-fits-all.
-My aim with the Sex 101 articles that I write is to create a diverse library of information and observation on sex that will educate with facts that go beyond the expected tropes of sex ed.
+I have come to understand that while we are all experts with our own bodies and experiences, sexual literacy and sexual education is not one-size-fits-all.
+My aim with Pleasure 101 is to create a diverse library of information and observation on sex.
+I aim to educate and inspire discussion that goes beyond the expected tropes of sex-ed.

 More than just Biology

 Most ‘sexual education’ has failed us.
-Some of us got the bare minimum information, others got no information at all and had to find out on their own.
-Even those of us who received a relatively balanced and accurate crash course from educators and/or parents, still only got information about the applicable ‘parts’ and how to avoid conception.
-Armed with pertinent information like how to put a condom on a banana or the looming threat that for all girls, sex began with pain and later, little hope of pleasure.
-There was no discussion of the feelings that come with sex, or the complexities of sexual relationships; no talk of pleasure or autonomy, just rules and fear without context.
-Consider for a moment how different your choices and ideals on sex may have been throughout your life if sexual education had been given more airtime, been made more valid, or spoken about in a plain and constructive way.
+Some of us got the bare minimum information, others got no information at all.
+Those of us who received a relatively accurate crash course still only got information about the applicable ‘parts’ and how to avoid conception.
+We were armed with pertinent information like how to put a condom on a banana and yet there was no discussion of the feelings that come with sex.
+Sex-ed lacked information on the complexities of sexual relationships; no talk of pleasure or autonomy, just rules and fear without context.
+Consider for a moment how different your choices and ideals on sex may have been.
+Imagine if sexual education had been given more airtime, been made more valid, or spoken about in a plain and constructive way.

 Intersectionality, feminism & the amoral nature of sex

-And that, is what Sex 101 is about here on Love, Violet.
+And that, is what Pleasure 101 is about!
 I hope you’ll learn along with me.

-More SEX 101 by Violet, elsewhere on the internet
+More Pleasure 101 by Violet, elsewhere on the internet

-I write for several online sex/relationship media outlets beyond the borders of this blog.
-Below are some more sex positive, “Sex 101” pieces I have written.
+I write for several online sex/relationship magazines.
+Below are some more sex positive, Pleasure 101-type pieces I have written.
 Click the image to go to the article.